Sexual orientation and military service by country: Netherlands

 In 1974, the Netherlands was the first country to ban discrimination against gays in the military.
 The Dutch government considered homosexuality grounds for dismissal until 1974, when the Association of Dutch Homosexuals convinced the Minister of Defense that gays posed no threat to national security.
 The Dutch military formed a working group called Homosexuality and Armed Forces to improve the climate for sexual minorities.
 In the 1980s, this group became the Homosexuality and Armed Forces Foundation, a trade union that continues to represent gay and lesbian personnel to the Ministry of Defense.

 New Zealand

 Norway

 Norway allows homosexuals to serve openly in the armed forces.
 Norway, like most of Scandinavia, is very liberal in regards to LGBT-rights and it also became the first country in the world to enact an anti-discrimination law protecting homosexuals in certain areas.

 The Norwegian government states: Anyone who in written or verbal form is threatening, scorning, persecuting, or spiteful toward a gay or lesbian person will be punished with fines or prison of up to two years.

 Peru

 Philippines

 The Philippine government has officially ended, as of 2010, the ban on gays in the military.

-In July 2012, the Philippine Military Academy announced that it has welcomed openly gay and lesbian applicants into its fold, giving them the opportunity to serve in the military.
+In July 2012, the Philippine Military Academy announced that it has welcomed openly gay and lesbian applicants into its fold, giving them the opportunity to serve in the military although public display of affection and crossdressing is not permissible.